beckdaniel/acl2018_graph2seq/README.md

 First step in replicating the AMR generation experiments is to preprocess the data.
 A few important steps here:

 - Get the AMR Sembank (LDC2017T10).
 We can't distribute it because it's paid.
-Put the folder called "abstract_meaning_representation_amr_2.0" inside the "data" folder.
+Put the folder called `abstract_meaning_representation_amr_2.0` inside the `data` folder.
-- Get the AMR tools from here: https://github.com/nschneid/amr-hackathon Put the files "amr.py" and "amr.peg" inside "data/src" (TODO: there must a better way to distribute this...)
+- Get the AMR tools from here: https://github.com/nschneid/amr-hackathon Put the files `amr.py` and `amr.peg` inside `data/src` (TODO: there must a better way to distribute this...)
-- Change the repository folder inside "src/regen_amr.sh"
+- Change the repository folder inside `src/regen_amr.sh`

-Given these steps, running "src/regen_amr.sh" should be enough to get all you need.
+Given these steps, running `src/regen_amr.sh` should be enough to get all you need.

 ### 2) Training models